MohammedSaqibMS/Calculating-Distance-Between-Object-and-Monocular-Camera/README.md

 1. **Calibrate**: Capture an image with the object at a known distance and record the reference depth.
 2. **Update** the reference values (`reference_depth`, `reference_distance_cm`) in the distance calculation step.
 3. **Run** the pipeline on new images or video to get live distance estimates.
-4. **Improve accuracy** (optional) by collecting multiple calibration points and fitting a mapping function instead of a single ratio.
+4. **Improve accuracy** by collecting multiple calibration points and fitting a mapping function instead of a single ratio.

 ![Final output example](assets/final_output_example.png)
 *Example of the final annotated output: bounding box, center point, and estimated distance label drawn on the frame.
 Replace with your own result.*